Utrosa/Project_PCBS/readme.md

   ```

 #### Visual Stimuli
-Fix the distance between the screen and the participant.
+Before running the experiment, fix the distance between the participant and the computer screen, showing the visual stimulation.
+Measure this distance to calculate the size of the visual flashes on the computer screen.
+You also have to check the resolution of the computer screen on which the visual stimuli will be presented.

-Measure the distance and calculate the size of the visual stimulation
+The visual flash should be subtending 2 degrees of visual angle at 5 degrees eccentricity.
+A useful link: https://elvers.us/perception/visualAngle/.

 ## Results
 The results will be saved in a separate csv file for each participant.